![]() |

 It's just mildly thrilling and feels more like a Swedish massage than a turbulent plane ride (congrats to manufacturer Vekoma for making the ride insanely smooth).
 The storytelling proves solid with two plot-and-direction twists that the uninitiated won't expect, and both theming and animatronics are as excellent as expected.

-The other expansion area, Toy Story Land, is undeniably the cheapest-looking land Disney ever created, just as the original at Walt Disney Studios in Paris.
+Toy Story Land is undeniably the cheapest-looking land Disney ever created, just as the original at Walt Disney Studios in Paris.
 Yet, add some beloved characters and classic scores to the mix, and it works.
-That's the magic and power of the Mouse.
+With the three new lands open, surely Hong Kong Disneyland is now better than it ever was.

 Construction Update June 05, 2012